brexhq/substation/examples/aws/lambda/README.md

 ## Data Lake

-Deploys a data pipeline that implements a data lake by writing raw and processed data to an S3 bucket.
+Deploys a data pipeline that implements a [data lake pattern using S3](https://docs.aws.amazon.com/whitepapers/latest/building-data-lakes/amazon-s3-data-lake-storage-platform.html).
+The S3 bucket contains two copies of the data (original and transformed).

 ```mermaid